Leaves of Absence - UTDBP3054

 - Death of a Coworker.
 With supervisory approval, an employee shall be granted up to four (4) hours of leave to attend the funeral of a Coworker.
 Coworker is defined as a person who was an active employee of The University of Texas at Dallas at the time of death.

 - Natural Disasters, Emergency Closures, or Other Emergency Leave.
-The President or his or her designee, i.e., the Assistant Vice President for Human Resources, may grant paid leave for natural disasters, emergency closures of campus facilities or operations, or for other reasons when the employee shows good cause for such leave, including emergency leave for extenuating circumstances related to death.
+The President or his or her designee, i.e., the Associate Vice President for Human Resources, may grant paid leave for natural disasters, emergency closures of campus facilities or operations, or for other reasons when the employee shows good cause for such leave, including emergency leave for extenuating circumstances related to death.

 Except for emergency closures, the employee or the employee's representative must submit a written request for emergency leave to the employee's supervisor.
 The request must specify the reason and length of time required.
 The employee is responsible for obtaining approval for leave requested under this policy and promptly and accurately recording the use of leave on the appropriate time sheet.